 - Try rebooting the computer.

 - Try booting the diskette or disc in a different computer.
-If that computer is able to boot without the error it's likely you're encountering an issue with your drive.
+If that computer can boot without the error it is likely you have a problem with your drive.

 No diskette or CD disc in the computer